crazyrabbitLTC/supa-saas/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Code Organization and Architecture

+The codebase follows a modular architecture with clear separation of concerns:

+### Authentication System

+The authentication system is centralized in the following components:

+- **AuthService**: Handles all authentication-related functionality (login, logout, signup, etc.)
+- **Permission Utilities**: Provides functions for checking user permissions
+- **Error Handling**: Centralized error handling for consistent error responses

+For detailed documentation on the authentication system, see the [Authentication Documentation](docs/authentication/README.md).

+### Dependency Injection

+The application uses a simple dependency injection container to improve testability and reduce coupling:

+- **DIContainer**: A container for registering and retrieving services
+- **Service Interfaces**: Interfaces for all services to enable mocking
+- **React Integration**: React context provider and hooks for accessing services

+### Error Handling

+The application implements a consistent error handling strategy:

+- **Custom Error Classes**: Specialized error classes for different error types
+- **Error Utilities**: Functions for formatting and handling errors
+- **API Error Responses**: Consistent error response format for all API endpoints